-- 3.3.2.
+- 3.2.2.2.
+Results that are intended to be used to develop, test, or support theories, principles, and statements of relationships, or to inform policy beyond the study. - 3.3.
+Human subject: a living individual about whom an investigator conducting research obtains: (1) information or biospecimens through intervention or interaction with the individual, and uses, studies or analyzes the information or biospecimens or (2) Obtains, uses, studies, analyzes, or generates identifiable private information.
+In clinical research, a subject is someone who becomes a participant in research, either as a recipient of the test article or as a control. - 3.3.1.
+Intervention includes both physical procedures by which data are gathered (for example, venipuncture) and manipulations of the subject or the subject's environment that are performed for research purposes. - 3.3.2.
 Interaction includes communication or interpersonal contact between investigator and subject. - 3.4.
-Private information is information that is associated with individuals or groups of individuals and that could reveal details of their lives or other characteristics that could impact them.
-Private information is individually identifiable, i.e., the identity of the individual or group may be readily ascertained or associated with the information.
-Private information includes: - 3.4.1.
-Information that is observed or recorded about behavior that occurs in a context in which an individual can reasonably expect that no observation or recording is taking place; - 3.4.2.
-Information which has been provided for specific purposes by an individual and which the individual can reasonably expect will not be made public, e.g., a medical record or a utility bill. - 3.5.
+The "Common Rule", also known as "Federal Policy for the Protection of Human Subjects" is the regulatory language originally published in 1991 and codified in separate regulations by 15 Federal departments.
+The 2018 revision of these regulations, sometimes called the Final Rule, has been adopted by 20 agencies at this time.
+The basis of the regulations is 45 CFR 46 for the Department of Health and Human Services, and they are found in different CFRs based on the agency (e.g. 10 CFR 745 Department of Energy).
+To refer to all of the regulatory versions the annotation § will be used with a specific section noted subsequently when applicable. - 3.5.
+Private information is information associated with individuals or groups of individuals that could reveal details of their lives or other characteristics that could impact them.
+Private information includes: - 3.5.1.
+Information that is observed or recorded about behavior that occurs in a context in which an individual can reasonably expect that no observation or recording is taking place; - 3.5.2.
+Information which has been provided for specific purposes by an individual and which the individual can reasonably expect will not be made public, e.g., a medical record or a utility bill. - 3.5.3.
+Identifiable private information is private information for which the identity of the subject is associated with the information or may readily be ascertained by the investigator - 3.5.4.
+An identifiable biospecimen is a biospecimen for which the identity of the subject is or may readily be ascertained by the investigator or associated with the biospecimen. - 3.6.
 Risk: The probability of discomfort, harm or injury (physical, psychological, social, or economic) occurring as a result of participation in a research study.
-Both the probability and magnitude of possible risks may vary from minimal to significant. - 3.6.
+Both the probability and magnitude of possible risks may vary from minimal to significant.

+3.7.
 Protocol Lead Investigator: The researcher with primary responsibility for conducting human subjects research under a specific protocol